niyaazaws/gh-actions-course/README.md

-contains all the examples and notes for the github course
+contains all the examples and notes for the github course.
+This had been edited